 I overhauled my diet, adopted a nutrient-dense, whole foods eating lifestyle, and loaded up on local fresh organic produce, healthy greens, vegetables and small amounts of pasture fed meat, fresh fish or organic poultry, every day.
 I got stuck into all the good fats, adding them to my cooking whenever I could, enjoying the brain boosting, body healing benefits of pasture fed organic clarified butter (Ghee), organic flaxseed oil, virgin olive oil and unrefined coconut oil.

-My health started to improve, but my journey did not stop there.
+After just 3-months of completely overhauling my diet, my health started to improve, but my journey did not stop there.
 I needed to take it further, so I did.

 I took up yoga, meditation, acupuncture and a daily mindfulness practice.
-I saw a spiritual healer, reconnected with my heart-mind, restored my creative focus and spent time doing the things I loved; the stuff that gave me meaning, purpose and joy, and reignited my inner spark.
-The things I had taught my patients to do for so long in my years practising as a therapist, but which I had forgotten to do myself.
+I saw a spiritual healer, reconnected with my heart-mind, restored my creative focus and spent time doing the things I loved; the stuff that gave me meaning, purpose and joy, and reignited my inner spark (The things I had taught my patients to do for so long in my years practising as a therapist, but which I had forgotten to do myself!)